Located on the banks of Venice’s Grand Canal, the Peggy Guggenheim Collection is hands down one of the finest museums of modern art in Italy.

 Venice is a very (very) touristy city and the Peggy Guggenheim Collection is no exception: the queue to enter the museum can prove somewhat daunting.
-To avoid waiting, the Captain recommends booking skip-the-line tickets online, especially during the high season.
+To avoid waiting in line, you can book a ticket online in advance. especially during high season.

 👉 Book your skip-the-line ticket to the Peggy Guggenheim Collection.

 👉 Skip the lines: book your tickets and visits in Venice!